 (ADNE LABRADOODLES) We are a boutique breeder with limited litters per year.We welcome visits and do not ship for any reason.
 Come meet us and see how your pup is raised!

-TATE O'REILLY to be bred in late March for deep apricot puppies.
+TATE O'REILLY X TBA to be bred in April/May for deep apricot/red puppies.
 Sizes small to medium.

-PLEASE NOTE: The above litters all have the capability of growing between 16 to 19 inches in height with weights in the 23 to 35 lb. range.
-Mother Nature is in charge of how the DNA genes are distributed.
+PLEASE NOTE: The above litters all have the capability of growing between 16 to 19 inches in height with weights in the 23 to 40 lb. range.
+Mother Nature is in charge of how the DNA genes are distributed and whether or not any of the above get pregnant.
+We do our job and hope for the best.

 Please click on 'AnnaBlog' to see the latest pics and updates.